 Pareidolia (pronounced "par-i-DOH-lee-a") is a brain phenomenon in which a person sees or hears something significant in a random image or pattern.
 Pareidolia is what causes peoples to see faces in inanimate objects, such as an image of the Virgin Mary in grilled cheese or the man in the moon.

 The word is derived from the Greek words para, meaning something faulty, wrong, instead of, and the noun eidōlon, meaning image, form or shape.
 Pareidolia is a type of apophenia, which is a more generalized term for seeing patterns in random data.

+Pareidolia can also be an auditory phenomenon.
 In September 1969, conspiracy theorists claimed some Beatles records contained clues to Paul McCartney's supposed death.
 Many heard the words "Paul is dead," when the song "Strawberry Fields Forever" was played backwards, a process known as backmasking.
-This is a common urban legend often repeated to this day.

 Why pareidolia happens

 There are a number of theories as to the cause of this phenomenon.
 A 2020 study in the journal Psychological Science suggests that people have evolved brain adaptations to quickly pick out faces from a crowded visual scene.
 As a result, face pareidolia occurs as a "false positive" in this quick visual processing system.

 Interestingly, the human brain not only ascribes facial features to things like grilled cheese or random piles of rocks, it also sees emotion in those images.

 "A striking feature of these objects is that they not only look like faces but can even convey a sense of personality or social meaning.
 For example, the windows of a house might feel like two eyes watching you, and a capsicum might have a happy look on its face," the authors wrote in the study.